Use IT resources appropriately

 Just because you can do something with your access to UD IT resources does not mean that you are allowed to.
 Exercise common sense and good judgment when choosing how to use IT resources.

 For example, you could choose to use the University network to connect to file-sharing services, but doing so may violate copyright law and constitute an unacceptable use of your access to the network.
-Using your Google Apps for Education @ UD account (your UDelNet account) to send spam to others would also be unacceptable.
+Using your Google Workspace for Education @ UD account (your UDelNet account) to send spam to others would also be unacceptable.

 Think about acceptable use as what you should do—not what you could do—with IT resources.